Hire ILR Students

-The Labor and Social Justice Résumé Book, which features résumés from ILR students who are seeking internship and full-time opportunities in labor unions, labor research, and social justice.
+Labor and Social Justice Résumé Book features résumés from ILR students who are seeking internship and full-time opportunities in labor unions, labor research, and social justice.
 This book is provided to all organizations attending the Social Justice Career Fair and to others on request.

-The International, Minority, and Labor and Social Justice Résumé books are available to employers at no cost.
-To request a copy, please call 607-255-7816 or email firstname.lastname@example.org.
+These collections are available to employers at no cost.
+To request the links, please call 607-255-7816 or email firstname.lastname@example.org.